rubengardner/OsteopathyWeb/README.md

 - Create a new repository on GitHub.
 - Click on settings on the navigation bar under the repository title.
 - Select pages on the left menu bar.
-- Click on the master branch and save.
+- Click on the main branch and save.
-- This will now generate a link with your website live.
+- This will generate a link with your live website.
 - The live link can be found here - (https://rubengardner.github.io/osteopathyweb/)

   # Credits